BlackyDrum/chromadb-ui/README.md

 # ChromaDB UI

 ChromaDB UI is a web app for exploring and managing a ChromaDB instance through a visual interface instead of raw API calls.
-You can run it locally with Vite or use the app from a Docker container with Docker Compose.

 > [!IMPORTANT]
 > **ChromaDB UI only works with the Chroma v2 API**